-We are seeking a Research Facilitator to help co-ordinate the collection, management and sharing of health-related data for the Cancer Epidemiology Unit (CEU), Nuffield Department of Population Health.
+We are actively seeking a full-time, or part-time Research Project Manager to help coordinate the collection, management and sharing of health-related data for the Cancer Epidemiology Unit (CEU), Nuffield Department of Population Health.
 The post-holder will work closely with the existing CEU Research Study Coordinator, sharing responsibility for managing the existing portfolio of ethical approvals and data linkage and service agreements, as well as for establishing new agreements for large-scale epidemiological studies including EPIC-Oxford, the Million Women Study, and several large international collaborations.
 Linked data are received from NHS providers such as NHS Digital, Public Health England, the Clinical Practice Research Datalink, and ISD Scotland; health data are also collected directly from study participants and from collaborating research studies.
 Study data are shared with researchers within and outside the UK and the postholder will contribute to management of data sharing approvals and agreements, within the context of current UK Data Protection law, including the EU General Data Protection Regulation (GDPR).

 You will be expected to work on multiple projects at the same time and will need to work flexibly to accommodate changing priorities of our studies and evolving UK regulatory systems.
-You will work closely with the Unit Director, study PIs, departmental Information Governance staff, and the Research Services team of the University.
+You will work closely with the Unit Director, study PIs, departmental Information

+Governance staff, and the Research Services team of the University.
 You will have a significant level of individual responsibility for planning and prioritising of workload.
 You will report directly to the Director of CEU, based in the Nuffield Department of Population Health, University of Oxford.